skeryl/maths/README.md

 maths
 =====

-A C# library for expression evaluation and other mathematical operations.
+A C# library for expression parsing & evaluation, machine learning, and other mathematical operations.